The Wee Free Men: Film

 In January 2006, reports emerged that director Sam Raimi had signed up to make a movie based on this novel with a script by Pamela Pettler, the writer of Tim Burton's Corpse Bride.
 Sony Pictures Entertainment had recently acquired the rights to the book.
 In a June 2008 interview, Pratchett said "I saw a script that I frankly thought was awful.
 It seemed to be Wee Free Men in name only.
 It had all the hallmarks of something that had been good, and then the studio had got involved.
 It probably won't get made."
 In December 2009, Pratchett said that he had "got back The Wee Free Men".

 In 2013, Terry Pratchett's daughter Rhianna Pratchett announced that she would be adapting Wee Free Men into a film.
 In 2016 it was confirmed that the film will be developed in association with The Jim Henson Company.

 Reception

-The Wee Free Men was listed in TIME's "THE 100 BEST FANTASY BOOKS OF ALL TIME", the only novel by Pratchett alone to make that list (his other entry being Good Omens, a collaboration with Neil Gaiman).
+The Wee Free Men was listed in TIME's 2020 collection The 100 Best Fantasy Books of All Time, the only novel by Pratchett alone to make that list (his other entry being Good Omens, a collaboration with Neil Gaiman).